Change is not only possible but within reach

-A common and dismissive statement in our society is that people never change, but nothing could be further from the truth.
-Given proper guidance and support, anyone is capable of change.
-Shannon White is living proof of that.
+A COMMON AND DISMISSIVE STATEMENT in our society is that people never change, but nothing could be further from the truth.
+Given proper guidance and support, anyone is capable of change and Shannon White is living proof of that.

 After achieving sobriety in 2007, Shannon made the decision to leave her teaching career to become a Licensed Chemical Dependency Counselor (LCDC).
 After a few years working at other treatment centers, she made the decision to found her own nonprofit outpatient treatment center in McKinney, Grace To Change.

 Opening originally in 2011, Grace To Change sought to make a difference in its community—regardless of one’s income level.
 Incidentally, this eventually led the center to a necessary shift toward nonprofit status in 2017.

 “We were very unsuccessful as a for-profit,” Shannon said.
 “I would just give [our services] away to people, and since my passion was for helping that indigent population, we made the decision to become a nonprofit.”